jmceue360/python-text-based-game/Readme.md

-# Earth-2086-A-New-Beginning--project
+# Earth-2086--project
-This is a text-based sim/rpg game I've been working on in Python for over a year now.
-I have so many more ideas and features to include in this game but have yet to get to them.
-If anyone is willing to contribute to the development of this project and any ideas you might have for it then please post your ideas in the comments.
-I will also definitely need tips on how to organize my code a lot better.
+This is a text-based rpg game Ive been working on for a while.
+I have so many more ideas and fixes to include in the code but have yet to get to them.

+If anyone is willing or able to contribute any ideas/issues you might have for this project I would appreciate it alot.
 If you have any questions about this project at all, I will try my best to answer them.